McKayRansom/gnome-io/README.md

 - Performant and highly-scalable to large maps and large numbers of gnomes
 - Highly abstracted and modable
 - Eventually multiplayer co-op or vs

+### Modding design
+Factorio modding design seems reasonable.
+Lua files for settings, data, and control.
+Settings and data are called on game load, control can register event handlers.

+Seems pretty reasonable, but a large amount of work.
+The changes they had to make to make lua deterministic are concerning.
+(Although it looks like the default rust HashMap is also non-deterministic to prevent DOS).
+Having a dedicated storage table in lua for saving and multiplayer also makes sense.

+A first step would be just data creation, control could be done later.

 ## Gnomoria comparisons: